rincondf/CM_prediction/README.md

 The data files should be saved directly in the folder "Data" and follow the instructions in the code's annotations.

-The folder "Analyses" contains the code required to run parameter estimation and model sensitivity and avalidation analyses.
+The folder "Analyses" contains the code required to run parameter estimation and model sensitivity and validation analyses.
 "Var-mean_model.R" is the procedure used for Taylor's power Law parameter estimation, "Parameter_estimation.R" includes the functions used for parameter estimation of JohnsonSB distributions and distinction of generations with mixture models, long- and short-term validation is in "Validation_LongTerm.R" and "Validation_ShortTerm.R", respectively, and "Validation_means.R" contains the code for the concordance correlation analysis.

 The folder "Models" contains several versions of the models: "Moth_Capture_Celsius.R" is the moth capture model in C, "Moth_Capture_Fahrenheit.R" is the moth capture model in F, "Phenology_Celsius.R" is the phenology-based model in C, and "Phenology_Fahrenheit.R" is the phenology-based model in F